How licensing works

 A build agent license allows you to run a single analysis on any machine and load the results to the Klocwork Portal.
 This is the kind of license you need if you're using containers or spinning up machines in the cloud to do the analysis--wherever you have temporary environments.

 A build agent license provides the tools listed below with the proper license to run a single analysis on a single server at one time.
 To run analyses concurrently, you need multiple build agent licenses.
 For example, if you want to run five analyses at once, you need to have five build agent licenses.
 Klocwork checks out a license when you run the command and returns it when the command completes.
-There is no linger time for this kind of license.

 What tools can consume a build agent license?

 How the CI agent license works

 The CI agent license is useful for analysis in a CI environment because it allows you to do a quick analysis of parts of an application--one or more files.
 Use this license type when you want to analyze only a single file or set of files, not an entire application.
 To make it possible, you need to connect to a project.